 We know that student achievement is inseparable from well-being, and we also know that poorly designed and maintained schools impact negatively on student outcomes.
-It follows therefore, that boarding school students will perform best when they feel comfortable – just as if they were at home.
+It follows therefore, that boarders need the home comforts to perform best – just as if they were at home.
 The accommodation, the food, the WiFi speed… these are of great importance to children and teenagers, and therefore worthy of close attention by school managers.

 During a recent open day at a boarding school in Auckland, prospective students were buddied up with boarders to find out about the school.
 The first question I overheard was, “What’s the food like?”

 Food quality and choices are extremely important to children and teenagers in boarding houses.
 Not only are they growing, learning and busy with sports, games and after-school activities, but they are young and away from home.
-Food represents a comfort, and should be as close to home-style as possible.
+Food represents home comforts for boarders, and should be as close to home-style as possible.

 Today’s caterers understand what students need and like, and work closely with schools and parents to provide nutritious and tasty food.
 They also expect to cater to all dietary requirements, be it coeliac, gluten free, lactose intolerant, vegetarian, vegan, allergies, diabetics – or old-fashioned fussiness.